Belt’s 4 RBIs, Posey HR carry Giants past Orioles 8-2

 The Orioles were without manager Brandon Hyde, who was attending his daughter’s graduation in Illinois.
 Hyde was replaced by Tim Cossins, the team’s field coordinator and catching instructor.

-“I’d be lying if I said it’s not exciting.
-Pretty cool,” said Cossins, whose last managerial gig was in the Florida State League around 2005.
+“It was an unbelievable experience,” said Cossins, whose last managerial gig was in the Florida State League around 2005.
+“It’s something I’ll look back on forever and appreciate.”

 POMERANZ TO BULLPEN